-SLIDAC considers all risk in the risk universe to be within the scope of the Partial Internal Model.
-Capital is held against all risks within the risk universe, unless:
+SLIDAC considers all risks in the Risk Universe when applying principles to identify the material and quantifiable risks that should be incorporated into the Partial Internal Model capital calculations.

+Capital is held against all risks within the Risk Universe unless:

-- the risk is one that would not be expected to impact Own Funds; or - exposure to the risk is not significant; or - · there is a dedicated risk management process in place to ensure that the risk exposure remains immaterial or is unlikely to arise at all; or - the risk is not quantifiable and is more appropriately managed using other techniques.
+- the risk is one that would not be expected to impact Own Funds; or - exposure to the risk is not significant; or - there is a dedicated risk management process in place to ensure that the risk exposure remains immaterial or is unlikely to arise at all; or - the risk is not quantifiable and is more appropriately managed using other techniques.

-Applying these rules to SLIDAC's exposures within the Risk Universe results in the following:
+$Applying \ these \ rules \ to \ SLIDAC's \ exposures \ within \ the \ Risk \ Universe \ results \ in \ the \ following:$

-- all material risk exposures except for Counterparty Default Risk (section C.3) and Operational Risk (section C.5) are measured using the standard formula: - · counterparty default risk and operational risk are measured using an Internal Model approach; - SLIDAC's exposures not captured by the Standard Formula or counterparty default risk and operational risk modules within the Partial Internal Model are managed using other techniques.
+- all material risk exposures except for counterparty default risk (section C.3) and operational risk (section C.4) are measured using the Standard Formula; - counterparty default risk and operational risk are measured using an Internal Model approach; - SLIDAC's exposures not captured by the Standard Formula or counterparty default risk and operational risk modules within the Partial Internal Model are managed using other techniques.

-Justification for not holding capital for any risks within the risk universe is documented and approved by senior management.
+Justification for not holding capital for any risks within the Risk Universe is documented and approved by senior management.
 This position is re-assessed on a regular cycle or sooner if specified trigger events have occurred.